memento-tech/oglasino-platform/terms-of-use.en.md

 - **Hunting weapons and ammunition for hunting purposes.** You may list hunting firearms, ammunition, and related equipment intended for lawful hunting.
 You are responsible for complying with all applicable Serbian and Montenegrin laws on firearms ownership, transfer, and permitting — including verifying that any buyer is qualified to receive the item.
 Oglasino does not verify permits and is not a party to the transaction.
 - **Tobacco and alcohol** for adult users.
 You are responsible for complying with applicable laws on the sale of these products.
 - **Home-bred and agricultural animals** — dogs (including hunting dogs), fish, lizards, chickens, and similar.
 You must comply with all Serbian and Montenegrin laws on animal welfare, registration, vaccination, breeding, and any required permits.

-[LAWYER REVIEW: Hunting weapons listings — confirm Serbian and Montenegrin legal requirements for online weapons advertising.
-Some jurisdictions require platform operators to take specific measures (age-gating, registered-user-only viewing, license-verification) for weapons listings.
-If required, these Terms must reflect the requirement and the platform may need a corresponding technical feature.]

-[LAWYER REVIEW: Animal listings — confirm CITES and Serbian/Montenegrin requirements for online animal sales.
-Microchipping, vaccination, and breeder-registration rules apply to some species; some species are prohibited entirely.
-Confirm what additional Terms language is needed to manage liability exposure.]

 ### 6.2 What you cannot list